Amazon has an ecosystem of devices and technologies designed to give information. The user can activate it only by voice.

-Echo, Echo Plus, Echo Spot, Echo Show, Echo Dot, Echo Connect, Echo Look, Fire TV, Alexa
+Echo, Echo Plus, Echo Dot, Echo Show, Echo Spot, Echo Auto, Alexa

 Let's briefly look at each model to be able to understand the whole picture.

 - Echo Plus.
-It's similar to the Echo, but it includes a smart home hub. $149.99
+It's similar to the Echo, but it has improved sound quality and it includes a smart home hub.
+This means that it can control things like smart lights, locks, plughs, sensors.

 - Alexa is the keyword that awakens all the devices.
 It is the core system that powers the speakers.
 At the same time, Alexa is a company that provides commercial web traffic and data analytics.
 To be precise, the name is Alexa Internet Inc, and it is a subsidiary wholly owned by Amazon.com.